garrett-sutton/garrett-sutton.github.io/_drafts/lanterne-rouge.md

 mental fortitude to stick it out and keep trying.
 This type of persistence is the reality of the lanterne rouge.

+At the end of the day, I hope I take away the value of making it to the finish line from this book.
+To the best of my knowledge, I've never DNF'd a running race.
+I hope to keep it that way.
+No matter how bad of a day it might be or how far off the goal pace I might be, finishing is still better than not finishing.
+Finishing is still an accomplishment in and of itself.
+And I think that loosely translates to real life.
+There is tremendous value in working hard to whaetver your finish line is, even if it wasn't pretty to get there.

 ## quotes from the book
 A few quotes from the book stuck out to me.
 I just copied and pasted them below.